AlexWaygood/typeshed-stats/examples/example.md

 Objects missing from the stub cause stubtest to emit an error in typeshed's CI.

-### Stubtest platforms in CI
+In CI, stubtest is run on `darwin` and `linux`.

-In CI, stubtest is run on darwin and linux.
+Typeshed currently has 0 allowlist entries for `JACK-Client` when running stubtest in CI.

 ### Pyright settings in CI: *strict*